nileshsah/VIT_Timetable_Scraper/README.md

 PHP script to scrape student timetable from Parent Login ( via cURL )

 # Usage
-Initiate a session by passing a randomly generated string as 'id' tag to getCaptcha.php via a GET request. e.g .../getCaptcha.php?id=7xfFM
+Initiate a session by passing a randomly generated string as 'id' tag to getCaptcha.php via a GET request. <br />
+e.g .../getCaptcha.php?id=7xfFM <br />
-This returns a jpg format image of the captcha.
+This returns a jpg format image of the captcha. <br />

-Now pass in the variables,
+Now pass in the variables, <br />
-hash: Same as the 'id' above used to initiate a session
+hash: Same as the 'id' above used to initiate a session <br />
-reg: Registration Number
+reg: Registration Number <br />
-dd: Date of Birth
+dd: Date of Birth <br />
-m: Parent Mobile Number
+m: Parent Mobile Number <br />
-cap: Captcha Text
+cap: Captcha Text <br />

 To the getCaptcha.php script again via GET request to initiate login and timetable scraping.